1980 NASCAR Winston Cup Series

 The 1980 NASCAR Winston Cup Series was the 32nd season of professional stock car racing in the United States and the 9th modern-era NASCAR Cup season.
 It was the final year with the Gen 2 car.
 The season began on Sunday, January 13 and ended on Sunday, November 15.
-Dale Earnhardt won his first Winston Cup championship, winning by 19 points over Cale Yarborough.
+Dale Earnhardt won his first Winston Cup championship in his first full-season after missing couple races in 1979, winning by 19 points over Cale Yarborough.
 Jody Ridley was crowned NASCAR Rookie of the Year.